GeniDT/GreenLeaf-Performance-Dashboard/README.md

 ## Business Questions
-- How has GreenLeaf’s Year-to-Date (YTD) sales performance evolved compared to the Prior Year-to-Date (PYTD)
+- How has GreenLeaf’s Year-to-Date (YTD) sales performance evolved compared to the Prior Year-to-Date (PYTD)?
 - Which product categories are the best and worst performers?
 Contribution % of Each Product Category
 - What are the key market trends and variations across different countries?